 Cumberbatch - I'll do OAP Sherlock

-Benedict Cumberbatch has said he could still be playing super sleuth Sherlock Holmes as a pensioner.
+Sherlock star Benedict Cumberbatch said he could still be playing the super sleuth as a pensioner.

 He told Empire magazine: "As long as the ideas are still there and the audience still wants it and as long as Martin and I are not so infirm we can no longer remember the lines and shuffle round the set.
 I'd love to do it into old age, I really would."